-For dry sift or bubble: Use 36 micron or 72 micron bags - 72 micron rosin bags will offer higher yields compared to 36 micron rosin bags, but the 36 micron bags will provide the highest quality product.
+For dry sift or bubble: Use 36 micron or 72-micron bags - 72-micron rosin bags will offer higher yields compared to 36-micron rosin bags, but the 36-micron bags will provide the highest quality product.

 - 36 micron - Most filtration available, highest quality output rosin for use with dry sift or bubble.

-For trim, flower or shake: Use 115 micron or 90 micron bags - You will get the highest yield from a 115 micron rosin bag over a 90 micron rosin bag, but a 90 micron bag will give you more filtration and slightly higher quality product.
+For trim, flower, or shake: Use 115 micron or 90-micron bags - You will get the highest yield from a 115-micron rosin bag over a 90-micron rosin bag, but a 90-micron bag will give you more filtration and slightly higher quality product.

-What's the best rosin press?
+What's the best rosin press machine?

-The best rosin press for you will depend on your budget, how much rosin you want to press and how often, and will also come down to personal preference.
-If your budget is limited, you won't be able to afford the "best" rosin press, but we still have some AMAZING rosin presses for growers on a budget.
-You cannot go wrong with brands like NugSmasher, PurePressure, Sasquash, or Rosin Tech Products.
+The best rosin press machine is not one size fits all.
+It will depend on your budget, how much rosin you want to press and how often, and will also come down to personal preference.